Trump admin will not reopen Obamacare exchanges during coronavirus pandemic

 "It's something we're talking to a lot of people about.
 We'll see what happens," Trump said in March.

-The news that the Obamacare will not be reopened was first reported by Politico.
+The news that the Affordable Care Act exchanges will not be reopened was first reported by Politico.